mangelats/buffers/README.md

 testing.

 ## Collections
 For now I've only implemented `Vector`.
+It's basicalle `Vec` but with a buffer.

 ## How it works
 A `Buffer` implementation have four types of member functions: